I knew I’d regret it if I didn’t leave.

 Cancelling My Trans-Siberian Railway Adventure

-Back when I first started planning out my travel itinerary (one of my first posts shared where I was hoping to visit and it’s ridiculous to read now), the one certain on my list was taking the Trans-Siberian across Russia.
+Back when I first started planning out my travel itinerary, the one certainty on my list was taking the Trans-Siberian across Russia.

 And then I got scared.